tryashtar/shulker-preview/README.md

 1.16
 + All 1.16 items
 + Item textures are referenced directly
++ Use negative image trick instead of fixed-width pixels
 + Banners and shields show their patterns
 + Ender chests with preview tooltips now stack
 + Settings menu function